 We are dependent upon information technology networks and systems to process, transmit, and store electronic information and to communicate among our locations and with our partners and clients.
 Security incidents with respect to this infrastructure or human error could lead to shutdowns or disruptions of our systems and potential unauthorized disclosure of confidential information.
 There has been a global increase in information technology security threats and increasingly sophisticated cyber attacks.
 Given the uncertainty of such incidents, our infrastructure may be vulnerable.
 In providing services to clients, we are also required at times to manage, utilize, and store sensitive or confidential client or employee data.
 As a result, we are subject to numerous laws and regulations designed to protect this information, such as various U.S. federal and state laws and foreign laws governing the protection of personally identifiable information.
-We also rely on third-party service providers, and security incidents or cyber attacks relating to the information technology systems of our third-party service providers, and security incidents or cyber attacks relating to the information technology systems of our third-party service providers could have a material adverse impact on the Company.
+We also rely on third-party service providers, and security incidents or cyber attacks relating to the information technology systems of our third-party service providers could have a material adverse impact on the Company.
 If any person, including any of our employees, negligently disregards or intentionally breaches our established controls with respect to such data or otherwise mismanages or misappropriates that data, we could be subject to monetary damages, regulatory enforcement actions, fines, and/or criminal prosecution.
-Unauthorized disclosure of sensitive or confidential client or employee or third parties, could result in negative publicity, significant remediation costs, legal liability, and damage to our reputation and could have a material adverse effect on our results of operations.
+Unauthorized disclosure of sensitive or confidential client or employee data, whether through systems failure, human error or negligence, cyber attacks, security incidents, fraud or misappropriation could damage our reputation and cause us to lose clients.
+Similarly, unauthorized access to or through our information systems or those we develop for our clients, whether by our employees or third parties, could result in negative publicity, significant remediation costs, legal liability, and damage to our reputation and could have a material adverse effect on our results of operations.
 In addition, our liability insurance might not be sufficient in type or amount to cover us against claims related to security incidents, cyber attacks and other related breaches.
 More information on the Company's processes related to general and company specific cybersecurity risks, including management's role and the Board of Directors' oversight, can be found in Item 1C, "Cybersecurity".